 As with any other drive, the first step in installing an optical drive is deciding into which of the case's drive bay it will be mounted.

-Unless you're using a server-type case, typically only one to three front-accessible bays will be available for drives that are accessible while the computer is in use.
+Unless you're using a server-type case, typically only one to three front-accessible bays will be available for drives that are accessible from the front.
 If you used all of those bays for internal drives, you have to move one of the internal drives to another bay.

-Making a front-accessible bay available usually means removing a plastic cover over the drive, and sometimes the plastic cover over the entire front of the case.
-It may also mean unscrewing or prying away a piece of metal from the front of the case's metal chassis.
+Making a front-accessible bay available usually means removing a plastic cover over the drive, and sometimes the entire front of the case.
+It may also mean unscrewing or prying away a piece of metal case's metal chassis.

-Wear eye protection if you have to pry or cut metal, and be careful not to cut yourself.
-You wouldn't want to get blood all over your new computer.
+Wear eye protection and work gloves if you have to pry or cut metal, and be careful.
+You wouldn't want to hurt yourself or get blood all over your new computer.

 If you're replacing a failed CD or DVD drive, removing the failed drive is the next step.
 If you're building a new computer or installing a CD or DVD drive where there wasn't one before, installing the new drive is the next step.